AwesomeLemon/structure-for-interpretability/reproduce.md

 'params' folder includes all parameter configurations that I tried.

 'named_params' folder includes parameter configurations for models used in the thesis.

+Pre-trained models are in the v0.0.1 release.
+Put them into the 'pretrained_models' folder.